-Qibla Finder is a free daily game.
+Qibla Guesser is a free daily game.
 Each day you're dropped into five famous places around the world and challenged to point toward the Qibla — the direction Muslims face in prayer, toward the Kaaba in Makkah.
 It's a light, fun way to sharpen your sense of direction and keep the Qibla in mind wherever you are.
 Five new locations load every day.

 What is the Qibla?